Last Updated on October 12, 2023

-What is a Bank Line of Credit?
+What Is a Bank Line of Credit?

 A bank line of credit is a flexible loan from a bank or financial institution.
-While invoice factoring strictly involves selling outstanding invoices to a third-party company, a line of credit can be used to fund different tasks or projects and requires more responsibility on the end of the business owner.
+While invoice factoring strictly involves selling outstanding invoices to a third-party company, bank credit lines can be used to fund different tasks or projects and requires more responsibility on the end of the business owner.
 Not meant to be used for one-time purchases or transactions, a bank line of credit is rather a defined dollar amount that a small business owner can use as needed – similar to a credit card.

 A bank line of credit involves fluctuating interest rates and fees, determined by uncontrollable economic factors.
 Each month, you are required to pay the balance you borrowed, plus interest.